 Not only are retailers using data to predict trends and prepare for demand, they will also eventually be able to use real-time analytics to provide more personalised, tailored experiences to their customers across channels––whether it’s instore or online.

 These kinds of initiatives are not exclusive to national chains.
-With a myriad of low cost, accessible technology solutions on the market, small and medium independent retailers are also benefiting from the big data boom.
+With a myriad of low cost, accessible technology solutions on the market, small and medium independent retailers are also benefiting from the Data & Analytics boom.

 For example, Swarm (recently acquired by Groupon) is a service that allows independent retail stores to measure foot traffic, predict patterns, and staff their stores accordingly.
 They can also connect that information to a POS system, calculating a physical instore conversion rate (i.e the percentage of store visitors who actually make a purchase).